 In 1986, the Rev. Dr. David A. Powers accepted a call to St. Matthew's.
 He, too, has encouraged participation by the laity.
 The giving of six memorial windows in the Parish Hall, depicting the seven sacraments, started in the Canon Burns era, was brought to completion by Rev. Powers.
 He also broadened participation by the laity and was active in Houma ecumenical affairs.
 Father Powers resigned in the fall of 1995 to accept a call from All Saints' Episcopal Church in Mobile, Alabama.

-The church has been placed on the National Register of Historic Sites and the exterior completely renovated.
 The rectory, remodeled and raised for future expansion, has been named Tucker Hall to honor the memory of Dr. Gardiner Leigh Tucker.
 The church uses this building for office and meeting room space.

 The search for the next rector at St. Matthew's resulted in the call of the Reverend Fred.
 H. Tinsley, Jr., who arrived in Houma with his wife, Judy, in late June, 1996 and conducted his first services on June 30, 1996.
-He served until April 2003 at which time he was called to serve at St. James Church in Alexandria, Lousiana.
+He served until April 2003 at which time he was called to serve at St. James Church in Alexandria, Louisiana.

 In March 2004, the Reverend Craig Dalferes accepted a call to St. Matthew's.
 He was accompanied in the move by his wife, Jennifer and son, Charles.
 They have since had another son, Joseph.
 On November 11, 2010 a devastating fire destroyed the church, the parish hall, and an adjacent educational building.
 With tremendous support from the wider community, and by God's abundant grace, St. Matthew's was able to rise from those ashes, and restore those structures, and their contents in about 5 years.
 The total cost was about 7.5 million dollars.